kejacanedo/Crud-Application/README.md

 # Crud-Application
+//Instruction to run the CRUD application

-To run the app you need to Open my index.html and open it with live server.
+To run the app you need to open the Index.html and open it with live server.

-I'm Using IndexDB.
+I'm using IndexDB.
 For you to view my created database just click the read button.